SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 SF is an expensive town, but you can save a little on your budget by visiting some of its no-cost attractions.

-Here are fifteen of my favorite free San Francisco attractions.
+Here are 15 of my favorite free San Francisco attractions.

 Disclaimer: I receive a small commission from some of the links on this page.

 Alamo Square is a beautiful neighborhood with many old Victorian houses.
-The people that live here take pride in their houses by restoring them to their original, brightly painted colors.
+The people who live here take pride in their houses by restoring them to their original, brightly painted colors.

-You will also find several other great Painted Ladies all around the district.
-The surrounding district is beautiful and also has some great places to eat and drink.
+You will find several more Painted Ladies all around the district.
+The surrounding area is beautiful and also has some great places to eat and drink.

 I highly recommend a stop here in the afternoon when the sun is shining on these beautiful gems.

-The number continued to go down as cars became a more popular transportation route.
+The number continued to go down as cars became a more popular mode of transportation.

 >> What to expect from a visit to the Cable Car Museum

 Free Days at San Francisco Museums: In additional to several free museums, some of our largest museums also offer free admission days.
-Find a full schedule of free museum days here.
+Find a full schedule of free San Francisco museum days.

 Many people don't realize that San Francisco has thousands of beautifully painted murals throughout the city.
 Coit Tower is home to some of the most famous ones.
 The murals cover the entire first floor of the tower.